zhangshi0512/SlideSpeak/README.md

 ## Running the Application

-You can run PresentSmart in two ways:
+You can run SlideSpeak in two ways:

 1.  **Using the Graphical User Interface (GUI)**: